mediafellows/ansible-role-nodejs/README.md

 ## Requirements

-Requires the EPEL repository on RedHat/CentOS (you can install it by simply adding the `geerlingguy.repo-epel` role to your playbook).
+Machine running supported Linux versions, see above and in meta/main.yml

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    nodejs_version: "0.12"
+    nodejs_version: "8.x"

 The Node.js version to install.
-"0.12" is the default and works on all supported OSes.
-Other versions such as "0.10", "4.x", "5.x", and "6.x" should work on the latest versions of Debian/Ubuntu and RHEL/CentOS.
+"8.x" is the default and works on all supported OSes.
+Other versions such as "8.x", "11.x", "12.x", and "12.x" should work on the latest versions of Debian/Ubuntu and RHEL/CentOS.

     nodejs_install_npm_user: "{{ ansible_ssh_user }}"